survivejs/react-book/manuscript/02_developing_with_webpack.md

 ![Hello world](images/hello_01.png)

+You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/bundle** instead of root.
+It provides an iframe showing a status bar that indicates the status of the rebundling process.

 T> In case the amount of console output annoys you, you can set `quiet: true` at `devServer` configuration to keep it minimal.

-Or we can run the application from **localhost:8080/webpack-dev-server/bundle** instead of root.
-It provides an iframe showing a status bar.
-It indicates the status of the rebundling process.

-T> If you want to use some other port than `8080`, you can pass `port` parameter (e.g., `port: 4000`) to *devServer*.

-In addition to **webpack.config.js** it is possible to set *webpack-dev-server* configuration through a command line interface (CLI).
-For additional configuration options, refer to the WebpackDevServer's [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api) documentation.
+### Alternative Ways to Use *webpack-dev-server*

+We could have passed *webpack-dev-server* options through the command line interface (CLI).
+I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.
+Alternatively we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.github.io/docs/webpack-dev-middleware.html).
+There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and Node.js API and they may behave slightly differently at times.
 This is the reason why some prefer to use solely Node.js API.

-We are using a somewhat basic setup here.
-Beyond defaults we've enabled Hot Module Replacement (HMR) and HTML5 History API fallback.
-The former will come in handy when we discuss React in detail.
-The latter allows HTML5 History API routes to work. *inline* setting embeds the *webpack-dev-server* runtime into the bundle allowing HMR to work easily.
-Otherwise we would have to set up more `entry` paths.
+### Customizing Server *host* and *port*

+It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
+This can be useful if you want to access your server within the same network.
+The default settings are enough on most platforms.

+To access your server, you'll need to figure out the ip of your machine.
+On Unix this can be achieved using `ifconfig`.
+On Windows `ipconfig` can be used.
+A npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
+Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

 ## Refreshing CSS